ashwinkey04/amfoss-tasks/task-2/README.md

 This task was really challenging.
-I was unable to finish 1A in codeforces since I was unable to understand the problem.
-I am happy to have completed the rest.
+I had previous experience in C++ as it was a part of my syllabus in high school.
+Since I was familiar with the syntax I chose to do it with C++.
+I successfully finished all the sub tasks.
 ###### HackerRank username: **ashwinkey04**